-- Share of water courses in % that have no buffer zone in comparison to total shore line.
+- Presence of water bodies on the farm.
+This is a Yes/No question that requires no further data.
+Please make sure this question is answered in the entry mask as it is mandatory for the Biodiversity Monitoring-System. - Share of water courses in % that have no buffer zone in comparison to total shore line.
 Example calculation (also applicable for the other three categories of buffer zone width): The total shore line is the length (stream) or circumference (lake, pond) in metres of the water element that is located on the farm area.
-If for example a third, half or the entire shore line located on the farm has no buffer zone, then the answer to this parameter is 33%, 50% or 100% respectively. - Response for the example (see figure 6): 33% because approximately a third of the stream shore line has no buffer zone. - Share of water courses that have a buffer zone width between 1-4 meters in comparison to total shore line.
+If for example a third, half or the entire shore line located on the farm has no buffer zone, then the answer to this parameter is 33%, 50% or 100% respectively.

-Response for the example (see figure 6): 33% because approximately a third of the stream shore line has a buffer zone width of between 1-4 metres. - Share of water courses that have a buffer zone width between 5-9 meters in comparison to total shore line.
-Response for the example (see figure 6): 33% because approximately a third of the stream shore line has a buffer zone width of between 5-9 metres. - Share of water courses that have a buffer zone width of ≥10 meters in comparison to total shore line.
-Response for the example (see figure 6): 0% because no part of the stream shore line has a buffer zone width of ≥10 metres.
+Response for the example (see figure 7): 33% because approximately a third of the stream shore line has no buffer zone.

-Hint: If you have to estimate the values, please try to estimate as correct as possible and make sure that the sum is 100%.
+- Share of water courses that have a buffer zone width between 1-4 meters in comparison to total shore line.
+Response for the example (see figure 7): 33% because approximately a third of the stream shore line has a buffer zone width of between 1-4 metres. - Share of water courses that have a buffer zone width between 5-9 meters in comparison to total shore line.
+Response for the example (see figure 7): 33% because approximately a third of the stream shore line has a buffer zone width of between 5-9 metres. - Share of water courses that have a buffer zone width of ≥10 meters in comparison to total shore line.
+Response for the example (see figure 7): 0% because no part of the stream shore line has a buffer zone width of ≥10 metres. - Hint: If you have to estimate the values, please try to estimate as correct as possible and make sure that the sum is 100%.
 Please fill the fields for all questions on buffer zones around water bodies.
 If the value is "0" for one or more questions, fill in "0".

-Figure 6: Visual example for buffer zone widths along a stream (Source: Flexible River made in ConceptDraw DIAGRAM app)
+Figure 7: Visual example for buffer zone widths along a stream (Source: Flexible River made in ConceptDraw DIAGRAM app)